Signal plans Oosterweel connection

 21091

-The works on the Oosterweel link in Antwerp entail changes in traffic flows and capacity, requiring adjustments to the traffic light arrangements.
-TML develops a V-plan for each phase, defining the infrastructure changes and programming, and conducts a capacity test to share the results with the contractor and other stakeholders.
+The works on the Oosterweel link in Antwerp bring changes to traffic flows and capacity, requiring adjustments to traffic signal control.
+For each phase, TML develops a signal plan (V-plan), detailing both infrastructure changes and signal programming, and carries out capacity assessments to share results with the contractor and other stakeholders.

-To accommodate the changes, adjustments need to be made to the traffic light arrangements at these intersections, both in terms of infrastructure (poles, signals, and detection) and programming.
-Given the urban context and the ambition to achieve a modal shift to more sustainable modes, sufficient attention will be paid here to pedestrians, cyclists, buses, and trams.
-In addition, there should be no traffic backlash to the main network (the ring road).
+To accommodate these changes, traffic signal control at affected junctions needs to be adapted, both in terms of infrastructure (poles, signal heads, and detection) and programming.
+Given the urban context and the ambition to encourage a shift towards more sustainable transport modes, particular attention is paid to pedestrians, cyclists, buses, and trams.
+At the same time, queuing must not spill back onto the main network (the Ring Road).

-For each phase where the intersection changes, TML prepares a V-plan.
-This includes a ground plan with (the changes to) the poles, signals, and detection, as well as a visual representation of the necessary programming.
+For each phase involving changes to a junction, TML prepares a V-plan.
+This includes a layout plan showing (adjustments to) poles, signal heads, and detection, as well as a visual representation of the required signal programming.
+The main project areas are:

 Period